tscanlin/developers.optimizely.com/src/content/ios/guide/index.md

 <h2 id="add-custom-tags">6.
 Add Custom Tags</h2>

 Custom tags sample code can be found in the *AppDelegate.m* and *CodeBlocksViewController.m* files.
-In order to create a test that only runs for returning users as defined in the app, in your Optimizely experiment you can go to Options > Targeting to set up the custom tag condition.
+In order to create a test that only runs for returning users as defined in the app, in your Optimizely experiment you can go to Audiences to set up the custom tag condition.

 <img src="/assets/img/ios/custom_tags_guide.png" alt="Drawing" style="width: 60%;"/>